 To be able to enable most of the features described below, you must know how to access WhatsApp Settings.
 In case you are very new to WhatsApp and don’t know how to do so, tap the 3-dot icon at the top-right corner after opening WhatsApp and select Settings (see the screenshot below):

 1. Make Your Text Bold, Italicized, Monospace or

+Our first WhatsApp tip involves with using different text formats and styles while sending messages.
 WhatsApp lets its users apply some basic formatting to the text messages before sending them – just like you would do in any word processing software.
 Thus, you can use text styles such as bold, italicized, monospace, and strikethrough.
 You can apply the text formatting in any specific part or all of your messages.